Home Articles Towards An Islamic Theory of Meta-Religion

 4) Islamic meta-religion is painfully aware of human passions, prejudices, and deficiencies and of their sinister influence upon what was revealed or discovered to be primordial religion (din al fitrah) or primordial truth.
 Thus, it calls upon all humans, especially the ulama of each religion, to subject their religious traditions to rational, critical examination, and to discard those elements that are proven to be human additions, emendations, or falsifications.
 In this task of historical criticism of all the religions of history, all humans are brothers and must cooperate to establish the primordial truth underlying all the religions.

 5) Islamic meta-religion honors human reason to the point of making it equivalent to revelation in the sense that neither can discard the other without imperiling itself.
 That is why in Islamic methodology, no contradiction, or non-correspondence with reality, can be final or ultimate.
-The Islamic scholar of religion is therefore ever tolerant, ever open to evidence, and ever critical.
+The Islamic scholar of religion is therefore ever tolerant, ever open to evidence, ever critical.

 6) Islamic meta-religion is humanistic par excellence, in that it assumes all men to be innocent, not fallen or vitiated at birth, capable of discerning good and evil, free to choose according to their reason, conscience, or best knowledge, and personally, that is, individually, responsible for their own deeds.